binghuang2018/aqml/README.md

 # Features:
-1) Parameter-free SLATM representations, and its local (atomic) counterpart.
+1) Parameter-free global SLATM representations, and its local (atomic) counterpart aSLATM.
+SLATM is the abbreviation of Spectrum of London and Axilrod-Teller-Muto potential.
    * A new pair-wise version is available, dealing with dataset consisting of many elements.
-2) BAML representation, including up to 4-body potential (force-field inspired)
+2) BAML representation, including up to 4-body potential (UFF inspired)
 3) KRR, multi-fidelity KRR
 4) Automatic sampling of training set that are most representative for any query molecule (composition and size-independent.
 So far, limited to molecules without periodic boundary condition).